christygrant/theme/README.md

 # ckanext-custom_theme
 CKAN extension for applying theme more consistent with NCAR's.
-# After cloning run this in the ckanext-custom_theme directory to register the extension.
+After cloning run this in the ckanext-custom_theme directory to register the extension: python setup.py develop

-python setup.py develop
+Add custom_theme to ckan.plugins in .ini file